hiteckh/WeatherStation/doc/lesson-2/worksheet.md

 ## Summary

-**Todo: Not sure what the first question is asking.
-Sounds like a different wording to the second question.**
 - You have created a program which uses the anemometer to measure wind speed.
 What kind of location would be most suitable for this device?
 - What factors should be considered when choosing a place for your anemometer outside?

-## What next

-Now that you have a working anemometer program, there are some other things you could do:

-- Test your anemometer with a wind source such as a fan to ensure it works consistently.
-**Todo: Not sure if worth introducing a continuous polling example to lesson 1.
-If not, we should remove the line below as it won't make sense.**
-- In this lesson we have used interrupts to manage the data coming from the sensor.
-Could you rewrite the program to use the continuous polling method we discussed in the rain gauge lesson?